xjtuhuth/securestore/README.md

 The sample also shows how to deal with two connected database services in spring cloud connector.
 Therefore, two service-instances of the hana service (one with securestore plan, the other with schema plan, which is normally used for persistence-service) are bound to the application.

+If you want to connect to service with spring cloud connector but in non-spring app, please refer to c4e.aiu.test.securestore.test.TrySpringConnector.

 ## prerequisites:

 ### create service instances in target space